SPONSOR F.A.Q.

 Any monetary donation sent in for a child, outside of the monthly sponsorship amount, will be given to the Unsponsored Children’s Fund.

-If the child you sponsor is too young to write, a parent or guardian will write for the child.
+If the child you sponsor is too young or unable to write, a parent or guardian will write for the child.
 In some cases, a child will send drawings or other personally created items; in other cases, a photo or newsletter with updates may be sent to a sponsor.

 CONTRIBUTIONS